michaelmanus/Unet-Client-Server-Example/README.md

 ## Caveats
 * **No "Host" Concept** - This is for client/server type games.
 The single player version of the game will always go through the network (even if it's just localhost).
 Not great for making a mostly single player game with network capabilities.
-* **No network Transforms** - Though this technique does not rule them out, I find the network transforms inconsistent and ambiguous - magic - so this example avoids them.
+* **No Network Transforms** - Though this technique does not rule them out, I find the network transforms inconsistent and ambiguous - magic - so this example avoids them.

 ## Running the Example
 In the example scene, we have **client** and **server** top level game objects.
-These both for run together for testing purposes but don't need to be.
+These both run together for testing purposes but don't need to be.
 To take a look at them running individually, simply disable respective top level game object and build.
 Make sure you have exactly one server while running multiple builds. :)

 The example contains a red capsule running around randomly.
 This is an npc example completely controlled by the server.
 The green capsule is a player.
 The objects movement is sync'd with the server but there is no movement prediction - this was for simplicity.